 The Allen’s swamp monkey is one of Alm’s favorite species of monkey, and it is commonly lumped in with guenons.
 This monkey, as its name suggests, likes to hang around in the water.
 A unique trait of Allen’s swamp monkeys is the tiny skin webbing between their fingers and toes, which helps them swim to forage or avoid predators.

 4. The Mandrill Monkey

-The Mandrill, unlike its smaller cousins, definitely likes to inhabit wet jungles and deeper Africa.
+Unlike its smaller cousins, the Mandrill definitely likes to inhabit wet jungles and deeper Africa.
 This species can be found in the Congo, Cameroon, and Gabon.

 They also move around in large groups, finding protection in numbers.
 They eat bugs as well as plants and anything small enough to catch.

-The species is very famous and tends to be representative of all Baboons because of their colorful flared faces and hindquarters on the males.
+The species is very famous and tends to represent all Baboons because of their colorful flared faces and hindquarters on the males.